Skip to content

 • A source object

-• An optional batch_size for processing large datasets in chunks
+• An optional batch_size for processing large data in chunks

 4. Creating dedupe steps

-Dedupe steps identify and resolve duplicates within a single dataset.
+Dedupe steps identify and resolve duplicates within a single source.

 from matchbox.client.dags import DedupeStep, StepInput